Corporate Health & Safety created this risk assessment on: 30 January 2024 (Corporate Health & Safety Review Date 30 January 2026).

 Litter picking across the boroughChildren litter picking

-• Children under 18 require consent from parent/guardian and should be supervised by an adult.
+• Children under 18 require consent from parent/guardian.
+Children under 16 should be supervised by an adult.
 1:1 ratio

 • The parent/guardian must be in receipt and have read this risk assessment fully as they are to apply the full risk assessment to the underage litter picker